electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 and a car located in an elevated position has potential energy that can be regenerated.

 In addition, there is aerodynamic drag and rolling resistance that are forces that works against the movement of the car.

+The drivetrain is also not without loss, which means that some energy is lost in the conversion of energy.
+Either from power on the battery to movement of the car, or vice versa, from movement on the car to power on the battery.
+On the Audi e-tron, this efficiency is about 80%.

 ### Scenario 1: Pikes Peak